Death

 flutter, their muscles spasm, and then they die."

-It's estimated that one death will result from the lifetime pollution output (1,000 tons)
+One death may result from the lifetime pollution

 "A rapid phaseout of fossil-fuel-related emissions" is